Eldar993/NewRestaurantWebProject/README.md

 #Installation

-#Using an application
+##Using an application
-For the first time it is required to create an admin user in your pgAdmin database.
+For the first time it is required to create an admin in your pgAdmin database.
-Firstly, all new users have to register and after that sign in their accounts.\
+All new users have to register and after that sign in their accounts\.

-The system provides three type of user roles.\
+The system provides three types of user roles.\
 For ADMIN role:\
 After starting an application admin is able to check and manage all the users,dishes,dish types,ingredients and orders in system.\
 All table's data is displayed under corresponding pages which you can get via the buttons on the navigation bar. \